 - (i) Paid time off.
 If you were covered under the Plan on the day before you begin taking paid time off (PTO) (including paid sick leave and paid vacation leave), you (and any covered dependents) will continue to be eligible for Plan coverage during the PTO and you will be required to pay the same employee-share contribution during the PTO that you were paying the day before the PTO began. - (ii) FMLA leave (includes any leave during which health plan coverage is required to be continued by law).
 If you qualify for an FMLA leave of absence and you are covered under the Plan on the day before the leave begins, you will be eligible to continue your coverage (and the coverage of any covered dependents) for the duration of the FMLA leave at the employee-share contribution rate you were paying the day before the FMLA leave began.
 You should talk to Human Resources to determine how to pay your employee-share contribution during your FMLA leave.
 Subject to certain exceptions, if you fail to return to work after the FMLA leave, your employer has the right to recover from you any contributions toward the cost of coverage made on your behalf during the leave.
 The rules for different types of FMLA leaves vary and are dealt with in other employer policies.
-Notwithstanding any other provision of the Plan, for USERRA continuation of coverage, enrollees can receive up to 3 months of coverage rate and then up to six months of regular Plan continuation of coverage at the continuation-coverage rate for a total of 24 months of USERRA continuation of coverage.
+Notwithstanding any other provision of the Plan, for USERRA continuation of coverage, enrollees can receive up to 3 months of coverage at the active-employee rate followed by up to 15 months of coverage at a higher USERRA-coverage rate and then up to six months of regular Plan continuation of coverage at the continuation-coverage rate for a total of 24 months of USERRA continuation of coverage.